zhong-j-yu/rekex/doc/UsersGuide.md

 If a ctor throws an `Exception` that's not explicitly declared, it is considered a fatal failure, and the parser stops immediately.
-For example, if there's no alternative interpretation for `a(b)`, and `a` must be a function name, the ctor can be written as
+For example, if we drop the alternative interpretation for `a(b)`, then it's mandatory that `a` must be a function name

-        public FuncCall fc(Identifier name, PL pl, Expr arg, PR pr) {
+        public FuncCall fc(Name name, PL pl, Expr arg, PR pr) // no throws {
             if(!funcNames.contains(name.text()))
                 throw new IllegalArgumentException(); // fatal failure